8 tips older people can follow to start exercising

 Swimming has lots of health benefits and Dan Redwood, who works at Matt Roberts Personal Training, says it is great for people that wish to improve their mobility and strength.

-“One other form of exercise that is great for mobility and strength is swimming, again dependant on restrictions but if capable there are lots of benefits.
+“One other form of exercise that is great for mobility and strength is swimming, again dependent on restrictions but if capable there are lots of benefits.
 One benefit is that water reduces the load of gravity on our joints and enables us to strengthen our muscles against the resistance of water instead, I’d suggest finding a pool that is shallow enough to walk in so the elderly person can walk as well as swim against the resistance.”

 8. Reduce your time sitting down